-The purpose of this course is to equip the learners with the adequate skills to understand the intricacies of the Tax Administration Act (TAA) and the audit and/or dispute process.
+The purpose of this short learning programme (SLP) is to equip the learners with the adequate skills to understand the intricacies of the Tax Administration Act (TAA) and the audit and/or dispute process.
 It will develop learner's critical research, problem solving and writing skills to draft TAA compliant tax opinions that will mitigate SARS penalty risks.
 The course will also equip learners to effectively respond to SARS letter of audit findings, prepare technical sound SARS objections and appeals.

 Understanding the tax administration framework.